bbux-dev/datacraft/docs/source/usage.rst

     a4704ff0-3305-456e-9e51-93327d1459d3

 This command uses an inline yaml syntax to specify a single field called ``demo`` that has a type of ``uuid``.
 We tell the datagen tool to turn off logging and to generate 5 records from this inline spec.
+The default is for output to be printed to the console.
 Inline Data Specs can be useful for testing and development.
 Most Data Specs will be in JSON or YAML files.
-Use the ``--debug-spec`` flag to dump the inline spec out as JSON for easier additions and configuration changes:
+Use the ``--debug-spec`` flag to dump the inline spec out as JSON for easier additions and configuration
+changes:

 .. code-block:: console